WeirdAlex03/Project-EverGreen/README.md

 In the root directory of the project, type `docker compose up --build --force-recreate` to spin up the containers.

-After the containers are up you can use the command `docker compose exec django python manage.py createsuperuser`.
+After the containers are up you can use the command `docker compose exec django python manage.py migrate` for the database migrations and then `docker compose exec django python manage.py createsuperuser` to make your admin user.
 You can then go to the `/admin` panel and login with those credentials that you used to create the super user.